Sdamirsa/HappyTreeResearchFriends/README.md

   - And this one is so practical: [Project Management Simplified (50 min) 🟢](https://www.youtube.com/watch?v=ZKOL-rZ79gs)

 Continue your full learning path with this Goole course or any other book or video you can find, **but remember, you can learn it only by acting as a project manager**.
 To get your PM role **you need INTEREST + COMMITMENT**
-  - : [Google Full  Course on PM on YT (16 hours)](https://www.youtube.com/playlist?list=PLTZYG7bZ1u6puLWxUtqAjZkIB4dB_JFzk) They also have [FULL Coursera (160 hours)](https://www.coursera.org/professional-certificates/google-project-management) course if you are paper-certificates fan.
+  - : [Google Full  Course on PM on YT (16 hours) 🟠](https://www.youtube.com/playlist?list=PLTZYG7bZ1u6puLWxUtqAjZkIB4dB_JFzk) They also have [FULL Coursera (160 hours) 🟠](https://www.coursera.org/professional-certificates/google-project-management) course if you are paper-certificates fan.
 </details>

 <details>